zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

       This app will be used to manage Twitter communications between our customers and our organization's customer service agents on Zammad.

-3. Set your new app's permissions
+3. Set Your New App's Permissions
 ---------------------------------

    .. figure:: /images/channels/apps.twitter.com_set_permissions.png